Nepomuceno/arm-tutorial/README.md

 ##301-TShirt-size-template.json

-Using the TShirt approach you basically bucket what kind of sizes people can used for you template puffing values like `small` `medium` `large` enabling others to use or template easily.
+Using the TShirt approach, you basically bucket what kind of sizes people can use for your template puffing values, like `small` `medium` `large` enabling others to use your template easily.

 ## Next steps